 Did you know the third largest bird to currently walk our Earth is the cassowary?
-They can reach up to 6.5 ft (2 metres) in height and can weigh nearly 9.5 stone (60kg) – that is the same weight as the average person.
+They can reach up to 6.5 ft (2 meters) in height and can weigh nearly 133lbs (60 kg) – that is the same weight as the average person.
 They’re also the most dangerous bird in the world!

-Cassowaries can jump as high as 6.5ft (2 metres) into the air and can run as fast as 50 kilometres (31 miles) per hour.
+Cassowaries can jump as high as 6.5ft (2 meters) into the air and can run as fast as 31 miles per hour (50 km/h).
 These abilities and the size of the bird make it very good at fighting.
-Their middle claw can be up to twelve centimetres (0.12 metres) long which is therefore used in fights as a dagger like weapon.
+Their middle claw can be up to twelve centimeters (4.75″) long which is therefore used in fights as a dagger like weapon.
 The cassowary bird is flightless, much like the ostrich and penguin.

 There are currently three species of cassowary.
 The cassowary is related to the emu and the ostrich.

 Over 200 attacks on humans are reported every year.
 However, the last the death by a cassowary was in 1926 when 16-year-old Phillip McClean got an injury to the throat after running from a cassowary and then he fell to the ground.
 The cause of this attack was self-defense.

 Most cassowaries will not attack unless they are provoked and feel threatened.
 They have been known to attack when expecting to be given food.
 Most of the time however, it is simply when humans attempt to get too close and the bird feels threatened and therefore feels it needs to use self-defense.
 Many humans who work with cassowaries or protecting them believe the birds to be very peaceful animals who just want their own space and to be respected.